rotht2/JavaScriptPlayground/README.md

 # P.S.
 This also is allowing me to brush up on my Git skills..
 I guess you could say that I am trying to Git good

+# TDD
+Hitting the tdd section of the training now which is great!
+Starting down the path to writing unit tests with mocha!